cmorten/superoak/README.md

 SuperOak is also available on [nest.land](https://nest.land/package/superoak), a package registry for Deno on the Blockchain.

-> Note: All examples in this README are using the unversioned form of the import URL.
-In production you should always use the versioned import form such as `https://deno.land/x/superoak@4.8.0/mod.ts`.
+> Note: Some examples in this README are using the unversioned form of the import URL.
+In production you should always use the versioned import form such as `https://deno.land/x/superoak@4.8.1/mod.ts`.

 ## Example